pfdubois/BridgeBidding/source/MinorOpenings.rst

 * Opener's splinters show a nine-card fit but do not show extra values.
 This is also a general principle of 2/1 auctions.
 We will discuss more of these principles in the section on 2/1 auctions for a major.
-* Some may be more comfortable bidding 2♦ only if they don't have a major, relying on the 2M bids not being a reverse.
+* Some may be more comfortable as opener bidding their four-card majors up the line, bidding 2♦ only if they don't have a major and can't support clubs.
 I think the concern with this is possibly losing a diamond fit.
+However, this auction is rare and possibly not worth a lot of extra memory work so this is ok.

 .. rubric::
    The Auction 1m - 1N